ptanthavorn/data-analysis/README.md

 This repository showcases my data visualization and analysis projects.
-I use Tableau to visualize business metrics and derive insights for business decision-making.
+I use Tableau to visualize business metrics, discover root causes, and provide recommendations.

 ### Projects: